-If your computer has been hanging on a blue screen with CLASSPNP.SYS failed (error code: IRQL_NOT_LESS_EQUAL, PAGE_FAULT_IN_NONPAGED_AREA etc.) while booting up, don’t worry.
-Below are 5 steps that have helped other users troubleshoot the problem.
-So read on and check them out…
+If your computer has been hanging on a blue screen with CLASSPNP.SYS failed while booting up, don’t worry.
+It’s often not hard to fix at all…

 - Enter Safe Mode with Networking

 - Run SFC